1. Must I, as the nominator, be a member of AOTA?

 16. What is the Recognition of Achievement award?

 The Recognition of Achievement award is given to occupational therapists and occupational therapy assistants who have made significant contributions in a single or focused area.
-This can be the best award level for a member who has accomplishments primarily in one area.
+This may be the best award level for a member who has accomplishments primarily in one area.